Changing strategy quickly during COVID-19

 - Blueline expanded to become Blueline Group, incorporating – incorporating Blueline Property Services, Blueline Telematics, Blueline Garage Services, Blueline Insurance Services and Blueline Media.

-- See more Business School articles on the impact of COVID-19 (e.g. panic buying, remote working tips) here.
+- For more School articles on the impact of COVID-19 (e.g. panic buying, remote working tips), please click here.